PeterBohai/google-homepage/README.md

 ## The Replica Page:

-[Here](https://peterbohai.github.io/google-homepage/)is the Google homepage when signed in with the email 888peterh@gmail.com.
+[Here](https://peterbohai.github.io/google-homepage/) is the Google homepage when signed in with the email 888peterh@gmail.com.
 The design is from Feb.15, 2019.